Statements

 define

-can optionally have implicit arguments, as in identity-2
+can optionally have implicit parameters, as in identity-2

 in the above example.
-The compiler inserts these implicit arguments at compile time, so you don't have to write them explicitly:
+The compiler inserts these implicit parameters at compile time, so you don't have to write them explicitly:

 define use-func-with-implicit-arg(): int {